Summary

 Compare: How is authenticity different from non-example practices of authenticity in your role?

 Analyze: What steps need to be made to develop authenticity in your role?
-(How do you currently lesson plan?
+(How do you currently plan your lessons?
 What resources/school climates need to be considered?)

 Synthesize: In your role, brainstorm activities that would be authentic experiences for your students.